 For the past five years, AMGA has conducted annual risk-readiness surveys of our membership to obtain a snapshot of the progress and challenges providers face during the value-based transformation of the US healthcare system.
-In the surveys, AMGA members repeatedly expressed concern with the lack of access to timely commercial payer administrative claims data as the most significant barrier to assuming risk and transitioning to value-based care.
-Members report that while some payers share this data with providers, the majority do not.
+In the surveys, AMGA members repeatedly expressed concern with the lack of access to timely commercial payor administrative claims data as the most significant barrier to assuming risk and transitioning to value-based care.
+Members report that while some payors share this data with providers, the majority do not.
 Successfully managing a patient population requires that providers have access to the data to ensure the most effective course of action in improving health outcomes.
-With this data, it is easier to manage the cost and quality of care provided to a population of patients, which is a goal of moving to value-based care.
+With this data, it is easier to manage the cost and quality of a population of patients, which is a goal of moving to value-based care.
 Requiring provider access to commercial claims data would help providers in a variety of different ways.

-The Centers for Medicare & Medicaid Services (CMS) agrees with AMGA members on the need to share claims data.
-On December 6, 2022, CMS released the Advancing Interoperability and Improving Prior Authorization Processes for Medicare Advantage Organizations, Medicaid Managed Care Plans, and State Medicaid Agencies proposed rule.
-In this rule, CMS proposes to require payers to implement and maintain a provider access application programming interface (API) to facilitate this data exchange for current patients when requested by a provider or facility.
-If finalized, the proposed provisions would become effective January 1, 2026, for Medicare Advantage (MA) organizations, state Medicaid and Children's Health Insurance Program fee-forservice programs, Federally Facilitated Exchanges (FFEs), and Medicaid managed care plans.
-However, it is imperative that Congress also requires that commercial payers share data with providers through an API.
+The Centers for Medicare & Medicaid Services (CMS) also agrees with AMGA members on the need to share claims data.
+In January, CMS released the Advancing Interoperability and Improving Prior Authorization Processes for Medicare Advantage Organizations, Medicaid Managed Care Plans, and State Medicaid Agencies final rule.
+In the rule, CMS requires payors to implement and maintain a Provider Access Application Programming Interfacing (API) to facilitate this data exchange for current patients when requested by a provider or facility.
+The provisions will become effective January 1, 2026, for Medicare Advantage organizations (MA), state Medicaid and Children's Health Insurance Program fee-for-service programs, Federally Facilitated Exchanges (FFEs), and Medicaid managed care plans.
+AMGA members are also grateful for an amendment in the Pharmacy Benefit Manager Reform Act that would require commercial payors to share their data through an API.
+Congress must include the amendment in any overall healthcare transparency package that passes this year.

-Population health
+Population Health

 Access to commercial claims data would allow our members to get a broader perspective of what services the insurer has paid for, such as preventative screening exams and tests, even if they were not performed directly by the providers and are not recorded in their electronic medical records.
-Incorporating this additional data would give a more "real-time" look at the patient's progress, allowing providers to shift from, for instance, getting a test done to getting the correct care for their patients.
-It would reduce test redundancies and unnecessary procedures, which reduces the cost of care.
+Incorporating this additional data would offer a more "real-time" look at the patient's progress and reduce test redundancies and unnecessary procedures, which would reduce the cost of care.